 The next stop was the rheumatologist.
 At my first consultation, my symptoms were again assessed (the back pain and arm numbness hadn’t changed during this time).
 I then underwent the “tender points” test and yes, I did have pain pretty much all over my body albeit not as severe as the pain in my back.
 I had blood tests to check for vitamin D deficiency which came back all fine.
 I will also add here that I’ve suffered with sleep issues, anxiety and fatigue for almost as long as I can remember and as such, always believed that these things were just normal for me.
 It was only at this consultation that I realised that these too were part of the condition and suddenly the preceding years (and decades) made sense.

 And so it was that I received my official diagnosis of fibromyalgia.
-The consultant wrote to my GP recommending a prescription for Duloxetine and sent me on my way with an information leaflet about the condition, published by Arthritis Research UK.
+The consultant wrote to my GP recommending a prescription for Duloxetine and sent me on my way with an information leaflet about fibromyalgia, published by Versus Arthritis.
 I had a further review with the rheumatologist before being handed back over to my GP for ongoing care.
 I didn’t get on with Duloxetine at all due to the side effects and for most of the next year, I worked with my GP to find the combination of medication which suited me best.

 In some ways, my diagnosis story seems different from that of many others in that I was never pushed from pillar to post seeing several medical professionals over a lengthy time period before receiving a diagnosis.
 I do know that this happens to a lot of people though.
 From my initial trip to the GP reporting back pain to being handed back over to my GP after diagnosis and a follow-up consultation would be around 5 months.